flutter/flutter/specs/style.md

     // call markAsPainted()

   virtual void paintChildren(RenderingSurface canvas);
-    // if descendantNeedsPaint is true:
+    // if this.needsPaint or this.descendantNeedsPaint:
     //   for each child returned by walkChildren():
-    //     if child.needsPaint or child.descendantNeedsPaint:
     //     call this.paintChild(canvas, child)
     // - you should skip children that will be clipped out of yourself because they're outside your bounds

   virtual void paintChild(RenderingSurface canvas, LayoutManager child);
+    // if this.needsPaint():
     //   insert a "paint this child" instruction in our canvas instruction list (we should probably make sure we expose that API directly, too)
+    // if child.needsPaint or child.descendantNeedsPaint:
     //   start a new canvas for the child:
     //   transform the coordinate space by translate(child.x, child.y)
     //     call child.paint(canvas)

   virtual Node hitTest(Float x, Float y);
     // default implementation uses the node's children nodes' x, y,